ShreyasSam2004/Sports-FB-tracker_gdsc/README.md

 npm install
 npm start
 for running this project
-go inside fb to know more!!
+(go inside fb file to know more!!)